 Secretary & Treasurer

 Mike has over 30 years of IT experience in the local Vancouver market, working both in private and public sector.
-For the last 16 years, he has been working at BC Housing as their Chief Information Officer, delivering on some significant business system initiatives that improve the level of service provided to a wide range of stakeholders, including low income families, seniors, the homeless, and non-profit housing providers.
+Since 2001, he has been working at BC Housing as their Chief Information Officer, delivering on some significant business system initiatives that improve the level of service provided to a wide range of stakeholders, including low income families, seniors, the homeless, and non-profit housing providers.

 Mike has always looked for opportunities to give back which is why he joined the Wideman Education Foundation board of directors.
 As Mike manages large IT project portfolios, which deliver better service to the most vulnerable British Columbians, having project management excellence in place is a significant key to successful delivery.
 For him, having the opportunity to provide insight and education to young people on what successful project management is all about, allows the organizations they work for to meet their objectives and deliver significant return on investment.